Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Introduction

-Additionally, flexible link modeling and control have been explored in robotics \cite{fukuda1984, konno1996}, leading to more advanced models such as the Piece-wise Constant Curvature (PCC) model \cite{webster2010} and the Piece-wise Constant Strain (PCS) model \cite{renda2018} in soft robotics.
-The PCS model divides a rod-shaped flexible structure into a finite number of segments and assumes that the strain is constant in each segment, enabling a computationally efficient analysis compared with FEM.
+The finite element method (FEM) is widely used for modeling flexible structures, and a framework for developing complex and high-performance simulators has been proposed \cite{faure2012}.
+FEM has also been applied for the assessment \cite{rigney2017} and design \cite{Shepherd2023} of prostheses, such as for in vitro mechanical testing at various orientation angles.
+However, such modeling approaches do not capture the dynamics and time-varying deformation behavior of the prosthesis during running.
+Furthermore, although FEM can represent complex geometries with high fidelity, the associated computational cost increases with the number of mesh elements.
+Additionally, flexible deformation modeling such as the Piece-wise Constant Strain (PCS) model \cite{renda2018} has been explored in soft robotics.
+The PCS model enables a computationally efficient analysis compared with FEM.
 Furthermore, as the PCS model shares structural similarities with the rigid multi-link systems, it is effective for analyzing the interaction between flexible prosthetic structures and body movement.
-Therefore, a hybrid-link system that integrates the PCS model with a rigid multi-link system was proposed in \cite{ishigaki2021, Mathew2023}.
-This hybrid-link system was applied to model a prosthesis combined with a skeletal model and analyzed runner motions \cite{kim2022}.
-Additionally, prosthetic viscoelasticity based on the PCS model was estimated using motion capture data and ground reaction forces, validating its accuracy through forward dynamics simulation \cite{shimane2024}.
-These approaches allow for accurate modeling of prostheses and facilitate their extension to whole-body forward dynamics simulations.
+Accordingly, a hybrid-link system that integrates the PCS model with a rigid multi-link system has been proposed \cite{ishigaki2025_, Mathew2023}.
+This hybrid-link system has been applied to model prostheses in combination with skeletal models and to analyze running motions \cite{kim2026}.
+In addition, prosthetic viscoelastic properties based on the PCS model have been estimated using motion capture data and ground reaction forces, and their accuracy has been validated through forward dynamics simulations \cite{shimane2024}.
+These approaches enable accurate modeling of prosthetic behavior and facilitate extension to whole-body forward dynamics simulations \addedRone{for investigating how prosthetic conditions affect running performance}.